 The LEA is linking initiatives using an initiative inventory.
 Initiatives include Differentiated Assistance (DA), Significant Disproportionality Comprehensive Coordinated Early Intervening Services (CCEIS), and Comprehensive Support and Improvement (CSI).
+The LEA as a whole performed at the Very Low level for ELA (73.6 DFS) and Math (107.3 DFS) and the LEA as a whole performed in the Very High category (64.9%) for Chronic Absenteeism.
+Homeless students suspension rate (14.8% = Very High) was two levels lower than the LEA as a whole (4.1% = Medium).
 The LEA uses Action Research methods, including Root Cause Analysis using the Fishbone Tool, stakeholder meetings, focus interviews using the Wisconsin Protocol, and Driver Diagrams to inform Plan Do Study Act (PDSA) cycles as taught by the Carnegie Foundation Implementation Science.
 The "Plan" and "Study" aspects are accomplished with the establishment of meetings of Professional Learning Communities (PLCs) including teachers and administrators focused on Continuous Improvement through frequent data analysis.
 To examine the causes of Chronic Absenteeism, the LEA utilized support from Humboldt County Office of Education (HCOE) to assist with root cause analysis using the Fishbone Tool with students at South Fork High School, Miranda Junior High School, Whitethorn Elementary, Redway Elementary School and Casterlin School.
 At staff meetings, the LEA used the Fishbone Tool with staff, both classified and certificated.
 Parents were engaged in stakeholder meetings to gather input on root causes.
 The leadership team used the data collected to plan possible actions to address the root causes.
 Additional stakeholder meetings were held to gather input on potential actions addressing root causes.
-Stakeholder groups included parents and community members from Friends of Whitethron Elementary School (FOWES), Friends of Casterlin School (FOCS), site councils, other interested community members, students, teachers and staff.
+Stakeholder groups included parents and community members from Friends of Whitethorn Elementary School (FOWES), Friends of Casterlin School (FOCS), site councils, other interested community members, students, teachers and staff.
 Feedback from stakeholders informed the root cause analysis, the action plan, and the driver diagrams.
 The LEA gathered data from the student information system (School Wise) on absenteeism, chronic absenteeism, and reasons for absences as well as discipline, suspension and expulsion.
 The LEA also used the California Longitudinal Pupil Achievement Data System (CALPADS), California School Dashboard, California Healthy Kids Survey (CHKS), qualitative results from focus interviews with parents, community members, teachers and staff, and CDE DataQuest.
-The LEA analyzed the data and examined the intersections between academic achievement, socio-economic status, behavioral needs, and absenteeism to inform the plan.
+The LEA analyzed the data and examined the intersections between academic achievement, socio-economic status. behavioral needs, and absenteeism to inform the plan.